 In connection with our acquisitions of STR Mechanical, LLC ("STR Mechanical") in fiscal 2016 and NEXT Electric, LLC ("NEXT Electric") in fiscal 2017, we acquired 80 percent interests in these entities, and the remaining 20 percent was retained by the third party sellers.
 The interests retained by those third party sellers are identified on our Consolidated Balance Sheets as noncontrolling interest, classified outside of permanent equity.
 Under the terms of the operating agreements governing these entities, after five years from the dates of the acquisitions, we may elect to purchase, or the third party sellers may require us to purchase, part of all of the remaining 20 percent interests in these entities.
 The purchase price is variable, based on a multiple of earnings as defined in the operating agreements.
 Therefore, this noncontrolling interest is carried at the greater of the balance determined under ASC 810 and the redemption amounts assuming the noncontrolling interests were redeemable at the balance sheet date.
-If all of these interests had been redeemable at September 30, 2018, the redemption amount would have been \$2,579.
-See Note 18, "Business Combinations and Divestitures" for further discussion.
+If all of these interests had been redeemable at September 30, 2019, the redemption amount would have been \$3,294.
 For the year ended September 30, 2018, we recorded an increase to retained earnings of \$44 to offset an increase to noncontrolling interest recorded in fiscal 2017, decreasing the carrying amount of the noncontrolling interest in STR to the balance determined under ASC 810, as if it had been redeemable at September 30, 2018, as the redemption amount would have been less than the carrying amount.